Hello there! I’ve been away for a few days but have put together a drawstring bag tutorial which I’m calling the

 Take the cord casing and lay it right side down in front of you.
 Fold one end back (wrong sides together) by 3/8″ to create a hem and stitch.
 Repeat at the other end.

-Match the quarter marks of the circle with the quarter marks on the cord casing.
-Place the casing on the right side of the bag outer and pin in place matching the raw edges of the casing with the raw edge of the circle.
+Place the casing on the right side of the bag outer and pin in place matching the quarter marks of the circle with the quarter marks on the cord casing, and the raw edges of the casing with the raw edge of the circle.
 Add extra pins if you would like.
 Sew around the circumference of the bag using a 1/8″ seam allowance.

 Pull the bag through the opening until it is the right way out.
-On the outer side of the bag, fold in to position and pin in place (I don’t go through the lining so as to avoid pin marks on the ripstop).
+On the outer side of the bag, tuck the raw edge inside the bag following the curve and pin in place (I don’t go through the lining so as to avoid pin marks on the ripstop).

 Place the bag lining side up, and begin top-stitching around the edge – I like to start just after the opening and leave long thread tails so that I can knot and bury the threads.
 If you take it slowly and pull the casing slightly as you work your way around the edge, you will get a lovely neat finish.